percona/pxb-docs/docs/flush-tables-with-read-lock.md

 !!! note

-    All operations described in this section have no effect when [Backup locks] are used.
+    All operations described in this section have no effect when [Backup locks :octicons-link-external-16:](https://docs.percona.com/percona-server/8.4/backup-locks.html) are used.

-    Percona XtraBackup uses [Backup locks] where available as a lightweight alternative to `FLUSH TABLES WITH READ LOCK`.
+    Percona XtraBackup uses backup locks where available as a lightweight alternative to `FLUSH TABLES WITH READ LOCK`.
 This operation automatically copies non-InnoDB data and avoids blocking DML queries that modify InnoDB tables.

 ## Wait for queries to finish